-Eventually, both spouses were granted separate but equal rights in the management of their respective separate properties in the Matrimonial Property Act of 1967.
-This landmark 1967 legislation also granted women for the first time equal rights with their husbands in the management of their community property.
-These concepts were then codified as

-Sections 5.61 and 5.62 of the Texas Family Code enacted in 1969, effective Jan.
-1, 1970, and are currently codified as Sections 3.201, 3.202 and 3.203 of the Texas Family Code.
-See Joseph W. McKnight, "Recodification and Reform of the Law of Husband and Wife" (Texas Bar Journal, Jan.
+Eventually, both spouses granted separate but equal rights in the management of their respective separate properties in the Matrimonial Property Act of 1967.
+This landmark 1967 legislation also granted women for the first time equal with their husbands rights management of their community property.
+These concepts were then codified as Sections 5.61 and 5.62 of the Texas Family Code enacted in 1969, effective Jan.
+1, 1970, and are currently codified as Sections 3.201, 3.202 and 3.203 of the Texas Family Joseph Code.
+W. McKnight, See "Recodification and Reform of the Law of Husband and Wife" (Texas Bar Journal, Jan.
 1970).